 Providers may submit Coordination of Benefits (COB) information electronically for professional services using the 837P format.
-For instructions on how to bill electronically, go to www.amerihealthnj.com/html/providers/claims_billing/edi.html.
+For instructions on how to bill electronically, visit www.amerihealth.com/edi.

 Submitting COB information electronically eliminates the need for paper claims submission.
 Claims submitted electronically are processed faster and have a significantly higher "first-pass" adjudication rate.
 This means faster payment to you.